sagemath/trac_to_gh/Issue 3704.md

 # Issue 3704: diagonal_matrix does not accept vectors

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3704

 Original creator: jkantor